emerge-lang/compiler/llvm-backend/README.md

 **Consequence: object deallocation is 100% virtual/type specific.
 Calling the deallocator for a static value will do exactly nothing.**

-### The drop function
+### The finalizer function

 It needs to be defined by all types and is always dynamic dispatch.
 It has three tasks, in this order:

 1. void all `Weak` reference to the object
+2. potentially execute user-defined cleanup (e.g. closing file handles)
-2. recursively decrement reference counts on all referenced objects, potentially dropping them, too
+3. recursively decrement reference counts on all referenced objects, potentially dropping them, too
-3. hand the objects memory back to the allocator/OS
+4. hand the objects memory back to the allocator/OS

 Voiding the Weak references is something that is _not_ type specific (see implementation details later in this document), so the `emerge.platform` package of each target must provide a `nullWeakReferences(Any)` function.

-The compiler would then generate the deallocator function for each type based off of this template:
+The compiler would then generate the finalizer function for each type and store a pointer to it in the `vtable` (see below).
+Here is a rough sketch of how that looks like:

 ```
 // void free (void *ptr) from libc